malda-protocol/malda-lending/docs/src/src/mToken/mToken.sol/abstract.mToken.md

 Transfers collateral tokens (this market) to the liquidator.

 Called only during an in-kind liquidation, or by liquidateBorrow during the liquidation of another mToken.
-Its absolutely critical to use msg.sender as the seizer mToken and not a parameter.
+It's absolutely critical to use msg.sender as the seizer mToken and not a parameter.

 ```solidity